zoom/zoom-data-fence/README.md

 total-changes: 0
 ```

-zoom-db-rbac strives to not run any statements against the database unless they are
+data-fence strives to not run any statements against the database unless they are
 actually needed.
 This reduces noise when one needs to look at system logs to investigate a
 change.
-In addition, note that zoom-db-rbac will remove grants which are not defined in
+In addition, note that data-fence will remove grants which are not defined in
 the roles file.
 Let's try manually granting a permission outside the process.

 ```sql